Power sector in Andhra Pradesh: Transmission system

 The state has well spread transmission system.
 APTransCo / DisComs owned and operated transmission lines from 400 kV to 11 kV is 231,127 circuit kilometers excluding the HT lines owned and operated by PGCIL in the state.
 For importing and exporting power, the state grid is well interconnected with adjoining western and eastern regional grids in addition to adjoining state grids.
 The spread of high voltage transmission lines (≥ 11 kV) is such that it can form a square matrix of area 1.93 km2 (i.e. on average, at least one HT line within 0.7 km vicinity) in 160,205 km2 total area of the state.
 DisComs owned and operated LT lines (below 11 kV) are 292,158 circuit kilometers.
 It represents that there is at least one HT or LT line availability on average within the vicinity of 306 meters in the entire state area.
 The state has 3183 nos substations (≥ 33 kV) which represents one substation in every 50.33 km2 area on average (i.e. one substation with in 3.6 km distance on average).
 However the maximum peak load met is 9,453 MW as of 14 October 2018.
 Huge installed capacity of the transmission network and the substations are being underutilized with low demand factor.

+Regional operations

+Power distribution in the state is divided into three divisions, namely Eastern Power Distribution Corporation Limited (APEPDCL), Central Power Distribution Corporation Limited (APCPDCL) and Southern Power Distribution Corporation Limited (APSPDCL), which distributes the power to the households, agriculture and the industries.

+APEPDCL

+Andhra Pradesh Eastern Power Distribution Company Limited or APEPDCL is a state-owned Electricity Distribution company.
+It is owned by the Government of Andhra Pradesh.

+The present CMD is Immadi Prudhvi Tej, IAS.